COMP4411-Team/Modeler/README.md

 - [ ] 4B Skinning with metaballs.

+- [x] 8B Inverse kinematics.

-- [ ] 8B Inverse kinematics.
-Additional 4B Make sure that all angle constraints are satisfied as well.
+- [ ] 4B (Additional) Make sure that all angle constraints are satisfied as well.